Strengthening Local Fiscal Health

-By working together, state and local decision-makers can strengthen cities’ long-term fiscal and economic well-being and generate opportunities for economic development.
-To inform these critical conversations, Pew conducts research on the fiscal landscape of cities, best practices for proactively assessing local governments’ financial condition, and promising policy options that can improve localities’ fiscal outcomes.
+Both state and local policymakers have a critical stake in ensuring that localities remain fiscally sound.
+By working together, state and local decision-makers can strengthen cities’ and counties’ long-term fiscal and economic well-being and generate opportunities for economic growth.
+To inform these critical conversations, Pew conducts research on the fiscal landscape of cities, best practices for proactively assessing local governments’ financial condition, and promising policy options to improve localities’ fiscal well-being.

 How States Can Use Federal Stimulus Money Effectively